UBI - Master of Business Administration - Curriculum 2020 - 2021

-Language of study: English Mode of study: Full-Time (1 Year) / Part-Time (2 Years)
+Language of study: English Mode of study: Part-Time (2 Years)

-The MBA at UBI is a full-time 1-year or part-time 2-year, modular programme.
+The MBA at UBI is a part-time (2-year minimum) modular programme.
 Students are expected to complete 90 ECTS credits for the entire programme.
-A successful graduate will pass 9 compulsory modules + 1 optional module chosen from the elective list + Business Transformation Project + Dissertation.
+A successful graduate will pass 9 compulsory modules + 1 optional module chosen from the elective list + Business Transformation Project or Dissertation.